Request Free Trial

 Save the setting by clicking the “Save” button on the left top corner.
 And you can see the changes you have made on the left-side filter section titled “Filters” as in the figure below.

-step 5 saving changes
+Add filters on shopify step 5: saving changes

 6. Filter tag updates